 Stay tuned for more updates.
 This is a developing story.

-- Bangor man found guilty in deadly hit-and-run case
+- Bangor man sentenced for role in deadly hit-and-run

 - CHP: DUI hit-and-run driver arrested after head-on crash at Oro Bangor Hwy